What makes Individual I's a Collective We; Coordination mechanisms & costs: Introduction

 \section{Introduction}

-In complex systems, ranging from biological organisms to human organizations, coordination mechanisms provide the key to understanding how numerous individual components coalesce to form a cohesive and operational whole across a wide range of scales~\cite{malone2018superminds, tuomela2007philosophy, weinberg1994}.
-Connecting isolated individual \textit{I}'s to create and maintain a cohesive collective \textit{We} requires significant effort and resources~\cite{van1976determinants,coase1995nature,bak2021stewardship}.
-Yet, in complex systems, coordination processes and their associated costs are often not immediately apparent, but only become clear when applied or tested in real-world implementations.

-Consider a bustling bee colony, a remarkable superorganism that might seem to operate seamlessly.
-Beyond their genetic predetermination, these insect societies require constant coordination of activities to adapt to complex environments~\cite{huang1992honeybee}, including frequent role adjustments, communication through pheromones~\cite{slessor2005pheromone}, dances~\cite{dyer2002biology}, and vibrations~\cite{schneider2004vibration} in addition to resolving occasional conflicts~\cite{galbraith2016testing}.
-Currently in both corporate and academic settings there are constant complaints about the toll of coordination.
-In the business world, over the past two decades, time devoted to coordination by managers and employees has expanded by 50\% or more~\cite{collabhbr}.
-A recent survey indicates that university faculty spent about 45\% of their weekly work hours on meetings, emails, scheduling, planning, and administrative tasks, which are not immediately associated with the core functions of academia~\cite{Ziker2014bluereview}.
-As our society evolves into greater complexity, requiring bigger teams with experts in specialized skills, we can expect this trend only to increase \cite{wuchty2007increasing,hosseinioun2023deconstructing}.
-However, there are fundamental questions yet to be answered about how much of this regulatory function is optimal or efficient, and what underlying mechanisms and processes generate the amount of regulation that we observe.
+In complex systems, ranging from biological organisms to human organizations, coordination mechanisms are crucial for understanding how numerous individual components come together to form a cohesive and operational whole across various scales~\cite{malone2018superminds, tuomela2007philosophy, weinberg1994}.
+What mechanisms transform isolated individual \textit{I}s into a cohesive collective \textit{We}?
+Consider a bustling bee colony, a remarkable super-organism that operates seamlessly.
+Beyond their genetic predispositions, these insect societies require constant coordination to adapt to complex environments~\cite{huang1992honeybee}.
+This includes frequent role adjustments~\cite{moffett2021ant}, communication through pheromones~\cite{slessor2005pheromone}, dances~\cite{dyer2002biology}, and vibrations~\cite{schneider2004vibration}, as well as resolving occasional conflicts~\cite{galbraith2016testing}.
+Human society is not too different, facing similar coordination challenges.
+In the company, over the past two decades, the time devoted to coordination by managers and employees has increased by 50\% or more~\cite{collabhbr}.
+In academia, a recent survey indicates that university faculty spend about 45\% of their weekly work hours on coordination, such as meetings, emails, scheduling, planning, and administrative tasks, which are not directly related to the core functions of academia~\cite{Ziker2014bluereview}.
+As our society becomes more complex, necessitating larger teams with experts in specialized skills, this trend is expected to continue growing~\cite{wuchty2007increasing,hosseinioun2023deconstructing}.
+Yet, in complex systems, coordination processes and their associated cost often do not immediately appear~\cite{toxtli2021quantifying}, and there are fundamental questions yet to be answered about how much of this coordination function is needed, and what underlying mechanisms generate the coordination cost we observe.